 House Settling: The Silent Shifter

 Another major contributor is the natural settling process of a house over time.
-After construction, soil beneath the foundation compresses or shifts slightly under the home’s weight.
+After construction, soil beneath the foundation can compress or shift slightly under the home’s weight.
 This movement causes structural components to adjust gradually.

 While often imperceptible visually, settling can cause framing members to shift minutely.
 These shifts sometimes result in creaks as wood rubs against nails or other framing parts.